Walter Howey: Inventor

 and he developed the sound photo system of transmitting photographs by wire.

 Death

 Howey was critically injured on January 14, 1954, in an automobile accident, but he continued to run Hearst's Boston papers until his death, March 21, 1954, while recuperating at home in Boston.
 He is buried in St Michael's Cemetery, Queens, New York.

 Family

 Wife Gloria Ritz Howey Gloria Ritz was the daughter of John Ritz of New York and had a sister, Thelma Ritz, who died in Florida at the age of 87.
-The second Mrs. Howey was a much loved Aunt to her sister's son, Ronald Lawrence Hurwitz, born in 1937 New York.
+Mrs. Howey was an aunt to her sister's son, Ronald Lawrence Hurwitz, born in 1937 in New York.

 Son William R. Howey (named after William Randolph Hearst, his godfather.

 Howey was the uncle of actress Colleen Moore.